Donearm/Scientia/devops/Docker.md

 + `docker container prune` = delete all stopped containers
 + `docker container port $containerid` = show all mapped ports of `$containerid` container
 + `docker container ls -a -f status=exited` = show all local containers that have status as "exited"
++ `docker container run -d --name $containername --cpus="1" --memory=512M --memory-swap=1G $imagename` = start a container but limiting its resources to 1 CPU, 512Mb of memory and 1Gb of swap

 # Working with networks